 After the Clarkson, Tooth and Pickburn’s premises, according to Adeline we then see “gardens, facing Club Row, a few cottages on the bank, (Field)

 As today, there was a narrow alley leading from Bath Street up to the north end of Club Row.

 On the map above you can just see Bath Street running down the centre with the British School at the bottom — on the west side of Bath Street.

-The last houses of Club Row can be seen at the bottom centre and there is the narrow alley leading from Bath Street to these houses
+The last houses of Club Row can be seen and there is the narrow alley leading from Bath Street to these houses’

 Deaf from birth, artist and photographer Thomas Machin was born in Burslem, Staffordshire about 1808 and seems to have spent only a short time in Ilkeston in the late 1850’s before moving on to trade in Belper.

 In 1858, his photographic establishment was in Mr. Mellor’s Garden in the Market Place … which was where Wharncliffe Road now is.

 Thomas described himself as ‘a mute photographic artist’ who respectfully suggested to ladies that ‘dark and plaided dresses are more suitable for photographic pictures than light ones, and that blue is a colour particularly to be avoided’.To achieve a good likeness it was most important to sit perfectly still, in a natural, easy position.

 He died in Belper in 1891, aged 83.